PankajLohaniOfficial/Programming-DSA-Learning/2_Reverse the Digits of the Number/readme.md

-## You are given an integer n.
+## Problem: You are given an integer n.
 Your task is to reverse the digits, ensuring that the reversed number has no leading zeroes.

 ---